wonderful purple juice which not only colours the fingers when they're being picked, but also gives rise to the name 'Mucky Mouth Pie' -

 - 100 g unsalted butter chilled & diced

 - 35 g caster sugar

 - 350 g bilberries or any other small berries if you prefer

 - for the custard

-- 1 tbsp custard powder we used Birds Traditional Custard Powder, or use your preferred custard ½ tbsp sugar (or to taste)
+- 1 tablespoon custard powder we used Birds Traditional Custard Powder, or use your preferred custard ½ tablespoon sugar (or to taste)